git-for-windows/git-for-windows.github.io/FAQ.md

+## Should I upgrade to a newer Git for Windows version?

+In general, yes: it is a good idea to stay up-to-date.

+If you have a version older than 2.7.4, it is *highly* advisable to upgrade.
+These versions fixed critical bugs, therefore sticking with older Git for Windows versions makes you vulnerable: 2.7.4, 2.6.1, 2.5.2, 1.9.5-preview20150319, and 1.9.5-preview20141217.

 ## What is the relationship between *Git for Windows* and *msysGit*?

 *Git for Windows* used to be developed using the development environment called "msysGit", but roughly coinciding with Git 2.1, msysGit was superseded by a new development environment: the [Git for Windows SDK](https://github.com/git-for-windows/build-extra/releases).